How Much Would Free College Cost?

 Last-Dollar Tuition-Free Programs

-Under this program, the government pays the remaining tuition fees after grant aid has been applied.
-The program does not cover the cost of room and board.
-Last-Dollar Tuition-Free programs require more administrative effort to implement, but can closely identify a student’s exact level of financial need.
+Under this program, the government pays the remaining tuition fees (excluding the cost of room and board) after grant aid has been applied.
+While Last-Dollar Tuition-Free programs require more administrative effort, they more closely identify a student’s level of financial need.

 • If tuition totaled $10,000 and grant aid covered $4,000, the government would pay the remaining $6,000.